threedworld-mit/tdw/Documentation/lessons/video/screen_record_osx.md

 ## Display region capture

-On Linux, ffmpeg captures a region of the screen, not a specific window.
+On OS X, ffmpeg captures a region of the screen, not a specific window.
 To define the region, set the `position` parameter.

 You may find it easier to set `position` by removing the window title bar from the TDW window application.
 To do this:

 1. [Set `launch_build==False` in your controller.](../core_concepts/launch_build.md)
-2. Launch the build with an extra command-line argument: `cd ~/tdw_build/TDW && ./TDW.x86_64 -popupwindow`
+2. Launch the build with an extra command-line argument: `cd ~/tdw_build/TDW && ./TDW/Contents/MacOS/TDW -popupwindow`
 3. Launch the controller.

 Usually, the TDW build will launch in the center of the monitor.
 Assuming that you're using a 1080p monitor, that TDW is 256x256, and that you've hidden the title bar, you can set the position like this: